sebmestrallet/typst-simple-siam/src/main.typ

-#import "lib.typ": conf, theorem, thmrules
+#import "lib.typ": conf, theorem, thmrules, proof
 #show: thmrules // I don't know why, but if this line is in lib.typ, the thmboxes are center-aligned

 #let ANONYMOUS = false